 He's been nothing but stable and consistent in pursuing me and letting the present moment be the decisive factor - not the past.
 I tried to scare him off, push him away, create drama, I vented my work stress on him, I tried to hurt him - yet, he stayed.
 And he showed up once more when things seemed to be ended.
 That little silent break helped me realize that I was done pushing love away.
 And that a relationship would most likely not come knocking on the door if there is a big warning sign: Don't come near my heart, I bite.

-Indeed, genuine love must have seemed like something I've never experienced before and would not expect to recognize even if it was at my face.
+Indeed, genuine love must have seemed like something I've never experienced before and would not expect to recognize even if it was in my face.

 So I accepted that I had feelings for him, but I didn't show them to him when I could, and that despite screwing this up, I was ready to trust the next man who would come around...